nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/README.md

 This project has been posted under an MIT license.

 ## Data
-As mentioned earlier, all of the relevant data for this project is available [here] (https://www.dropbox.com/scl/fo/gk3dmvuezb0x2jpfuaz25/ADTFmr_LaAReYmQpPYjJO-s?rlkey=m7qz4nl04vohbbmgu6jt9ihlv&st=7wfcqtui&dl=0).
+As mentioned earlier, all of the relevant data for this project is available [here](https://www.dropbox.com/scl/fo/gk3dmvuezb0x2jpfuaz25/ADTFmr_LaAReYmQpPYjJO-s?rlkey=m7qz4nl04vohbbmgu6jt9ihlv&st=7wfcqtui&dl=0).
 Here is what each file contains:

 ### ``cnnResults``
 Contains the results from the CNN-based analyses that we report in the manuscript, including the trial-level CNN accuracies, SHAP values, and model weights.